tj-mc/tilde/README.md

 *The easy-to-read programming language*

-With friendly syntax, built-in HTTP, and an extensive standard library, Tilde makes scripts that anyone can understand.
+With friendly syntax, built-in HTTP, and an extensive library of helper functions, Tilde makes scripts that anyone can understand.

 ## ⚡️ See It In Action